-Winter Time Plant Propagation.
+Winter Time Plant Propagation

 Believe it or not, the dead of winter is the ideal time to make hardwood cuttings of many deciduous plants.
 Sounds crazy doesn’t it?

 The difference between hardwood and softwood?

 When plants start growing in the spring they make leaves, then they starting putting on new growth.
 That new growth is very soft and pliable.

 But the cuttings are for the most part, tough as nails as you will see in these photos.

-All you have to do is remove the canes from the plant, cut those canes into cuttings about 5 or 6 inches long, dip the cuttings in a rooting compound and stick them in a flat of sand, potting soil, or if the ground is not frozen you can stick them right in the soil in your garden.
+All you have to do is remove the canes from the plant, cut those canes into cuttings about 5 or 6 inches long, dip the cuttings in a rooting compound, and stick them in a flat of sand, potting soil, or if the ground is not frozen you can stick them right in the soil in your garden.

 The only thing you need to know is that when you make the cut at the bottom of the cutting, cut right below a bud union and not into the bud union or above the bud union.

-The light yellow cuttings are Golden Curls Willow.
-A lot of people don’t like willow trees and at one time I was like that.
-But I have this beautiful Golden Curls Willow in my front yard and it creates so much shade, and they grow so quickly, that I am going to plant one next to the donkey pen so me and the donkeys can get a break from the summer heat.
+But at my old house, I had this beautiful Golden Curls Willow in my front yard and it created so much shade, and they grow so quickly, that I am going to plant one next to the donkey pen so me and the donkeys can get a break from the summer heat.

-I took this photo this morning.
-I have really come to love this tree.
+I have really come to love this Golden Curls Willow tree.

 These are some of the Golden Curls Willows trees that we did from hardwood cuttings last winter.
-These sell like crazy at $4.97 each!
+These sell like crazy at $5.97 each!

 Questions?
 Comments?
 Post them below and I’ll take a peek at what’s on your mind! -Mike McGroarty